Campus life

 Student Conduct

-As part of the UVic community, each student is responsible for their personal conduct as it affects other community members and the university’s activities and property.
+As part of the UVic community, each student is responsible for their personal conduct as it affects other community members, university activities, and property.
 To support a respectful, safe and responsible community, all students are required to maintain the expectations outlined in the university’s academic and non-academic policies, including the Resolution of Non-Academic Misconduct policy.
-Any university community member can connect with the Office of Student Life for support to bring forward concerns and for assistance to learn about the expectations for all students.

 Examples of non-academic student misconduct include, but are not limited to, any of the following behaviours when they take place on university property or in connection to a university activity: